paithiov909/nanoidr/README.md

 ## Disclaimers

-> The original NanoID library generates random strings with window.crypto.getRandomValues on client side environment, however, the V8 environment provides no crypto object.
+> The original NanoID library generates random strings with window.crypto.getRandomValues on client side environment, however, the V8 environment provides no window.crypto object.
 Because of this, {nanoidr} package replaces that function with a simple wrapper of openssl::rand_bytes().

 So that V8 environment has no crypto API, behaivors between {nanoidr} and the original NanoID library may be different in details.
 See also [Generating Secure Random Numbers in R](https://cran.r-project.org/web/packages/openssl/vignettes/secure_rng.html) for more details about `openssl::rand_bytes()`.